New York Paid Family Leave

 If your employer refused to allow you to take time off, or retaliated against you for taking time off, our NY employment attorneys can help.
 We are experienced in the particular arbitration system and its strict deadlines.
 Let us help you settle the dispute quickly.

-Employees who work for a “private employer” with at least 1 employee can take leave after 26 consecutive weeks of full-time employment, or 175 consecutive days for part-time employees.
+Employees who work for a “private employer” with at least 1 employee can take paid leave after 26 consecutive weeks of full-time employment, or 175 consecutive days for part-time employees.

 Covered employees are eligible for qualifying family leave events, such as: birth, adoption, foster care, or to care for a family member with a serious illness).
 You can also take PFL for an event that happened during 2017.
 PFL applies to both men and women.